Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-\IEEEPARstart{P}{RIVACY} in Connected and Autonomous Vehicles (CAVs) has become a major concern in recent years, especially as a growing number of electronic devices are integrated into these vehicles.
+Privacy in Intelligent Transportation Systems (ITS) has become a major concern in recent years, especially as a growing number of electronic devices are integrated into these vehicles.
 These systems transfer vehicle data to machine learning (ML)-based image processing pipelines for tasks such as image classification, object detection, face detection and recognition, image enhancement and restoration, and augmented reality.
 Among these technologies, Artificial Intelligence Equipped (AIE) cameras, which are increasingly deployed at junctions and traffic lights—are now integrated with CAV systems to monitor driver behavior (e.g., mobile phone use and seatbelt compliance) and to capture images for traffic monitoring, violation detection, and safety assessment, all aimed at enhancing public safety.

 Despite the financial and operational success of AIE camera systems, their deployment has raised serious privacy concerns.
-For example, in Queensland, Australia, an AIE camera initiative has generated approximately \$419.8 million in revenue since 2021 \cite{queensland1, queensland2}, yet civil liberties advocates have objected to the use of these systems due to their potential to capture intimate images of drivers and passengers.
-As illustrated in Figure \ref{fig:privacy}, the interior of vehicles—widely regarded as a private space—can be inadvertently exposed, raising legal and ethical concerns.
+For example, in Queensland, Australia, an AIE camera initiative has generated approximately \$419.8 million in revenue since 2021 \cite{queensland1, queensland2}, however potential privacy related issues arise from captured images.
+As illustrated in Figure~\ref{fig:privacy}, the interior of vehicles—widely regarded as a private space—can be inadvertently exposed, raising legal and ethical concerns.
 Similar issues have been reported in U.S. states such as California and Maryland, where AIE cameras have been deployed despite ongoing legal challenges \cite{theSun2024trafficAI}.
-These deployments underscore broader concerns around visual data privacy in CAVs, which involve not only images but also GPS data, biometric identifiers, and audio streams \cite{liu2021privacy}.
+These deployments highlight growing concerns about visual data privacy in connected and autonomous vehicles.
+The issue includes not only images but also GPS information, biometric data, and audio recordings \cite{liu2021privacy}.